The 7 biggest unanswered questions in physics

 3. Why does time seem to flow only in one direction?

 Some physicists suspect that the second law of thermodynamics provides a clue.
-It states that the entropy of a physical system (roughly, the amount of disorder) rises over time, and the physicists think this increase is what makes time’s passage one way only.
-For example, a broken teacup has more entropy than an intact one — and, sure enough, smashed teacups always seem to arise after intact ones, not before.)
+It states that the entropy of a physical system (roughly, the amount of disorder) rises over time, and physicists think this increase is what gives time its direction.
+(For example, a broken teacup has more entropy than an intact one — and, sure enough, smashed teacups always seem to arise after intact ones, not before.)

 For some physicists, including Caltech’s Sean Carroll, that’s the missing piece of the puzzle.
 “If you can tell me why the early universe had a low entropy, then I can explain the rest of it,” he says.
 In Whiteson’s view, entropy isn't the whole story.
 “To me,” he says, “the deepest part of the question is, why is time so different from space?”
 (Recent computer simulations seem to show how the asymmetry of time might arise from the fundamental laws of physics, but the work is controversial, and the ultimate nature of time continues to stir passionate debate.)